dibari/angular-ellipsis/README.md

 You can use string separator to split the string by something else than " " (space).
 Example (split by characters):
 ``<p data-ng-bind="paragraphText" data-ellipsis data-separator=""></p>``

+* **Fallback Font-Size**
+You can specify a fallback font size.
+If text is detected to overflow an attempt to resize the text to the fallback font-size will be made before ellipsis are added.
+``<p data-ng-bind="paragraphText" data-ellipsis data.ellipsis-falback-font-size="90%"></p>``

 COMPATIBILITY
 --------
 Works on modern web browers, which includes any relatively recent version of Chrome, Firefox, Safari, and IE 9+.
 Although there is no formally-maintained list, mobile device support is quite thorough.
 I will update cross-browser and device issues if they are entered as issues.